Does the Hellcat Have a Safety?

 5 minute read

 There’s a lot to love about Springfield Armory handguns.
-I have access to literally everything the industry produces, yet it is Springfield Armory iron that rides underneath my scrubs as I navigate life’s many resplendent ills.
+I have access to literally everything the industry produces, yet it is Springfield Armory iron that rides underneath my scrubs.

-Speaking of Springfield firearms, the impressive new Hellcat packs a full fourteen rounds of 9mm firepower (with the extended 13-round magazine, included along with the standard flush-fit 11 rounder) into the same volume lesser guns might use to tote half that.
+The impressive new Hellcat packs a full fourteen rounds of 9mm firepower (with the extended 13-round magazine, included along with the standard flush-fit 11 rounder) into the same volume lesser guns might use to tote half that.
+If you really want to turn capacity up, add a Hyve magazine extension to squeeze 1-3 more rounds into those mags.

-While all other Springfield Armory polymer-framed pistols sport a grip safety, the ultra-compact Hellcat does not.
+While many other Springfield Armory pistols sport a grip safety, the ultra-compact Hellcat does not.
 The lack of a grip safety, however, in no way means the Hellcat is unsafe.
 It is simply that the gun’s redundant mechanical safeties are tucked away inside where you can’t readily see them.

-In fact, the Hellcat is proving to be a very popular CCW firearm for civilians, as well as a great back-up gun for law enforcement (see Massad Ayoob’s piece on LE use of the Hellcat here, and the amazing story about the two married off-duty officers who stopped a robbery a Raising Cane’s restaurant here).
+In fact, the Hellcat is proving to be a very popular CCW firearm for civilians, as well as a great back-up gun for law enforcement.
+I recommend reading Massad Ayoob’s piece on the Hellcat as the best backup gun for police, and the amazing story about the two married off-duty officers who stopped a robbery a Raising Cane’s restaurant.

 The Power of Engineering